IDAES/examples-pse/docs/Examples/UnitModels/Reactors/stoichiometric_reactor.rst

     m.fs.H101.outlet.temperature.fix(328.15*pyunits.K)

-Unlike the previous two examples, we will need to specify both initial conversion and heat duty values (these are the only two free variables to choose from).
+We will need to specify both initial conversion and heat duty values (these are the only two free variables to choose from).
 Since heat duty and the outlet reactor temperature are interdependent, we can choose to specify this quantity instead.
 While the reaction kinetic parameters exist in the property package, we also do not need to add a rate constant expression since generation is explicitly defined through the conversion/yield.
 Note that our initial problem will solve with zero *temperature change* but will be infeasible with zero *heat duty*; this is due to the heat of reaction enforced by allowing heat transfer and mandating a non-zero conversion.

 .. code:: ipython3